scrawlon/scrawlon.github.io/_posts/2013-08-27-quick-intro-to-fatsecret-omniauth-ruby-gem-part-2.md

 Awesome.
 Now, let's tie everything together and make an authenticated API call using the using the auth_token and auth_secret we obtained in Part 1 of this blog post.

-First, add a new route for authenticated API calls below `get "/fatsecret", to: "apis#fatsecret"` in `config/routes.rb`:
+First, add a new route for authenticated API calls below `post "/fatsecret", to: "apis#fatsecret"` in `config/routes.rb`:

 ```ruby